VictoriaMetrics/VictoriaMetrics/docs/vmbackup.md

      Optional minimum TLS version to use for incoming requests over HTTPS if -tls is set.
 Supported values: TLS10, TLS11, TLS12, TLS13
   -version
      Show VictoriaMetrics version
-  -snapshot.tlsInsecureSkipVerify
-      Optional Whether to skip tls verification when connecting to -snapshotCreateURL -snapshot.tlsCertFile
-      Optional path to client-side TLS certificate file to use when connecting to -snapshotCreateURL -snapshot.tlsKeyFile
-      Optional path to client-side TLS certificate key to use when connecting to -snapshotCreateURL -snapshot.tlsCAFile
-      Optional path to client-side TLS CA file to use when connecting to -snapshotCreateURL -snapshot.tlsServerName
-      Optional path to client-side TLS tlsServerName to use when connecting to -snapshotCreateURL

 ```

 ## How to build from sources